 Stockport

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Stockport local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Stockport, south-east of Manchester, is known for its striking Viaduct, a massive railway bridge dominating the town centre.
+Overview ⁞ Stockport, south-east of Manchester, is known for its striking Viaduct, a massive railway bridge dominating the town centre.
 The River Mersey begins here at the confluence of the Goyt and Tame, with the town surrounded by valleys and wooded areas.
 Landmarks include Staircase House, the Hat Works Museum, and Bramall Hall, a Tudor manor in parkland.
 Suburban villages such as Marple and Bramhall provide leafy residential areas, while the edge of the Peak District offers dramatic landscapes nearby.

+Who governs Stockport?
 The local government for this district is: Stockport Borough Council (Metropolitan District).

 This district page, Stockport, is a sub-page of this county page: Greater Manchester and this region page: North West.
 It zooms in to local authorities and parliamentary constituencies, and provides a list of wards in this district.
 We have this list page for easy browsing of all UK local authority districts: List of Local Authority Districts.